michaelsternberg/STTR1-Aq/README.md

    or

-    1. Copy/Paste the contents of `sttr1-aq.bas` into Virual Aquarius using the menu item `Util`-->`Paste`.
+    1. Copy/Paste the contents of `sttr1-aq.bas` into Virtual Aquarius using the menu item `Util`-->`Paste`.

   * To run this game on a real Aquarius, use the Virtual Aquarius tool CAQ2WAV.EXE to convert `sttr1-aq.caq` to a WAV file.
 The WAV file can be transferred to a magnetic cassette tape and loaded using the Aquarius Data Recorder.

 Original Source Listing
 -----------------------
-The original HP Time-Shared BASIC listing on which this project was derived can be found [here](http://web.archive.org/web/20150215080553/http://www.dunnington.u-net.com/public/startrek/STTR1).
+The original HP Time-Shared BASIC listing on which this project was derived can be found at http://web.archive.org/web/20150215080553/http://www.dunnington.u-net.com/public/startrek/STTR1.

 Modifications from Original
 ---------------------------